IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 _The browser is not a trusted client_.
 The browser is a dangerous landscape of end-user-installed browser plugins, and a lot of third-party JS scripts we invited in for analytics, ads, support chat, and so on, often at the behest of marketing/support teams.
 And on top of that, we have all the npm dependencies of our front-end JS code itself.

-If we put an authentication token in `localStorage`, XSS through flawed dependencies or other avenues could mean that every active session in our app gets owned quite trivially, and we are liable.
+If we put an authentication token in `localStorage`, XSS through flawed dependencies or other avenues could mean that every active session in our app gets exfiltrated quite trivially, and we are liable.
 It is a poor decision to store sensitive data like credentials anywhere accessible to JavaScript in the browser.

 Could we do some sort of **refresh token rotation** scheme in the browser to get around this?
 We could make the refresh token act as a one-time token.
 We could even invalidate the whole token chain if any refresh token is used a second time.
 That would incur significant costs of statefulness and complexity, but would it at least allow us to have JWTs that are accessible to JavaScript in a secure way, so they cannot be exfiltrated by XSS?